dianna-paronyan/student-management-dashboard/README.md

 # Mini Dashboard for Managing Students’ Accounts

 ## Description
 This web application allows users to create, edit, and list student profiles.
-It includes functionality to search for students by first name.
+It includes functionality to search for students by first name and incorporates pagination, allowing to navigate through multiple pages.

 ## Installation